tungufoss/Game-of-Thrones/README.md

     ```
 2. **Environment Variables:**

-    In the root directory of this repository, create a `.env` file with your PostgreSQL connection details.
+    In the `R/` directory of this repository, create a `.env` file with your PostgreSQL
+   connection details.
 The app requires this file to securely connect to the database.

     Example `.env` file:
     ```bash